 We’ve invited lifestyle and decor bloggers to give us their take on The Home Depot’s monthly Do-It-Herself Workshops.
-On Thursday, August 15, 2013, the DIH Workshop in Home Depot stores across the country will focus on How to Make a Chore Chart, presented by Martha Stewart Living.
+A recent DIH Workshop in Home Depot stores across the country focused on How to Make a Chore Chart, presented by Martha Stewart Living.

 Here, Amy Bell of Positively Splendid shares her tutorial for a DIY chore chart project that uses magnets, ceramic tile and sheet metal.